FANRUIY/CASSRNet/README.md

 Please download the dataset from [Official Website/Dataset Homepage].

-Place the data in the data/ directory following the structure below: data/
+Place the data in the data/ directory following the structure below。
-├── train/
-└── val/